aheckmann/graceful-shutdown/README.md

 var gs = new GracefulShutdown(server);
 ```

-The constructor accepts a single `HTTP` or `HTTPS` server instance.
+The constructor accepts a single `net.Server` instance.

 #### GracefulShutdown#upon()